NicolasTarbouriech/node-fifo/README.md

 ## Context
-- All the queue is managed by a cron & web-socket.
+- All the queue is managed by a cron & web-socket to communicate to the front-end.
 - That was my first time with mongodb / mongoose / jest :) (was working with postgreSQL & typeORM)
--

 ## Technos
 - All tests are made with jest & ts-jest